|

 Even people familiar

-fiberglass and composite construction techniques may not be familiar with
+with fiberglass and composite construction techniques may not be familiar

-layer on top of heavier (usually woven) layers of fabric.
-Perhaps the most
+final, top fabric layer on top of heavier (usually woven) layers of

-use of veil is in antistatic dryer sheets.
-It is also being used in
+fabric.
+Perhaps the most common use of veil is in antistatic dryer sheets.

-sheets as synthetic mulch.
-Because the fibers in veil are very fine and
+the fibers in veil are very fine and randomly oriented, it helps to create

+an even texture for an even-surface finish.
 I got very lucky one day

-I nuked a small piece of
+Fiberlay (also here in I nuked a small piece of

 carbon veil and found that it ignited almost immediately.
 At this point, I